Yves Pons: College career

 Pons suffered an ankle injury in his Tennessee debut, a win over Presbyterian, and was limited to four minutes.
 In his freshman season, he played 24 games off the bench and averaged 5.2 minutes per game.
 As a sophomore, Pons scored a season-high 10 points against Eastern Kentucky in his first career start.
 In February 2019, Pons suffered a facial fracture in a collision in practice and underwent a corrective procedure.
 Pons averaged 2.2 points per game as a sophomore, but put in a lot of work on his game after the season.
 He saw considerable improvement as a junior, scoring a career-high 15 points in his season debut versus UNC Asheville and eclipsing that mark in his next game after scoring 19 versus Murray State.
 At the conclusion of the regular season, Pons was named SEC Defensive Player of the Year.
 As a junior, Pons averaged 10.8 points, 5.4 rebounds, and 1.1 assists per game.
 Following the season, he declared for the 2020 NBA draft.
 On August 3, Pons announced he was returning to Tennessee for his senior season.

 Professional career

 Memphis Grizzlies (2021–2022)

 After going undrafted in the 2021 NBA draft, Pons joined the Memphis Grizzlies for the 2021 NBA Summer League.
 On August 10, 2021, he signed an Exhibit 10 contract with the Grizzlies, which was subsequently turned into a two-way contract.
 Under the terms of the deal, he split time with the Grizzlies and their NBA G League affiliate, the Memphis Hustle.
 Pons was transferred to the Hustle on January 30, 2022.
 On February 6, he was ruled out due to a thigh injury, and missed several games.

 ASVEL (2022–2023)

 Pons joined the Brooklyn Nets for the 2022 NBA Summer League.
-On July 26, 2022, Pons signed a two-year contract with ASVEL Basket of the French LNB Pro A. On July 25, 2023, Pons was released from the French club.
+On July 26, 2022, Pons signed a two-year contract with ASVEL of the French LNB Élite.
+On July 25, 2023, Pons was released from the French club.